Previous | Contents | Index | Next

 To prevent this attack, each server has a unique identifying code, called a host key.
 These keys are created in a way that prevents one server from forging another server's key.
 So if you connect to a server and it sends you a different host key from the one you were expecting, PuTTY can warn you that the server may have been switched and that a spoofing attack might be in progress.

 PuTTY records the host key for each server you connect to, in the Windows Registry.
 Every time you connect to a server, it checks that the host key presented by the server is the same host key as it was the last time you connected.
-If it is not, you will see a warning, and you will have the chance to abandon your connection before you type any private information (such as a password) into it.
+If it is not, you will see a stronger warning, and you will have the chance to abandon your connection before you type any private information (such as a password) into it.
+(See section 10.2 for what that looks like.)

 However, when you connect to a server you have not connected to before, PuTTY has no way of telling whether the host key is the right one or not.
 So it gives the warning shown above, and asks you whether you want to trust this host key or not.